Frequently Asked Questions

 A: During your first visit, the physician will conduct a comprehensive assessment of your health, including a review of your medical history, lifestyle habits, and current health concerns.
 This helps in creating a personalized lifestyle and longevity plan tailored to your needs and goals.

 A: The frequency of visits depends on your individual health needs and treatment plan.
 I offer several membership plans to meet your personalized needs.
 Generally, after your initial visit regular check-ins every 3 months, as offered in my base membership plan, is sufficient.
 But for more intensive plans there are advanced memberships to meet your needs and goals.
-Remember between visits you always have access to me through the patient portal to check-in and answer your questions about you personalized lifestyle or longevity plan.

 A: Depending on your specific health needs, you may be encouraged to adopt a whole-food, plant-based diet, increase physical activity, improve sleep hygiene, manage stress effectively, and avoid harmful substances like tobacco and excessive alcohol.